 Today, I’m sharing one of our family’s favorite traditions.
 Just like the gingerbread houses, this one is sponsored by Gramom!
 She mixes, rolls, refrigerates, bakes, and supervises the entire cookie making process.
-She called to see if I can a rolling pin…. just one for play-dough was my response!
+She called to see if I have a rolling pin…. just one for play-dough was my response!

 1/2 cup shortening